Employee Notice Period-Things an HR Must Know

 After the time frame of two years, the period extends by one week for each year worked.
 Furthermore, the notice period can accrue to 12 weeks, at the most.

 An employee working in the notice period is also entitled to pre-determined employee compensation.
 Sometimes, it may happen that the employee and the employer mutually decide a notice period is not required.
 In this case, there must be proper reimbursement for the days worked since the last payroll.

 Sometimes, employee termination can be the result of misconduct.
 In this situation, the employer may wish to forego the notice period.
 Here, the law allows this provision as well.
 If you find that your employee has failed to meet your criteria, you can terminate their service without a notice period.

 Most workers may find a better employee package at your direct competitor in the wake of current corporate competition.
 Here, the situation becomes a bit delicate as you risk losing sensitive information to your competition.
 In this scenario, you can apply the clause of garden leave.

-This garden leave allows the workers to stay within the company payroll for the notice period but restricts them to come to the workplace.
-It is done so that the leaving employee doesn't have any more access to more information about the company's working.
+This garden leave allows the workers to stay within the company payroll for the notice period.
+Still, it restricts them from coming to the workplace.
+It is done so that the leaving employee doesn't have more access to more information about its working.

 5. Restrictive Covenants

 If you have restrictive covenants in your employment contract, you should also inform about these once again.
 Restrictive covenants are written at the employment contract restricting the workers of particular specifications.
 These can be as follows: